fedi-nabli/FodoCompiler/README.md

 sudo apt-get install gdb
 ```

 - To run th project locally, you need `gcc` and `make` installed.
-It works better on linux.
-(Disclaimer not tried on arch architecture for new MacBooks).
+Works better on linux.
 - Step 1: Clone the repository locally `git clone https://github.com/FodoOS/FodoCompiler.git`.
 - Step 2: Run `make` or `make clean` then `make` for clean build.
 - Step 3: Run `./main` and the output should be `'Everything compiled ok'`.